core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * URI query component - This method can use the following formats.
 In either case,    when using this method in constrained networks, an application group name GROUPNAME should be as short as possible.

-   - As a first alternative, the URI query component consists of only one parameter, which has no value and has the name of the application group as its own idenfier.
+   - As a first alternative, the URI query component consists of only one parameter, which has no value and has the name of the application group as its own identifier.
 That is, the query component ?GROUPNAME conforms to this format.

       A full-fledged example is provided in {{fig-gname-query1-example}}.